 Median hourly rate of pay

 We also have to report on how many women and men are in each quarter of our payroll.
-The top three quartiles are broadly reflective of the overall make up of our workforce.
-The lower quartile shows a slighly lower proportion of men (21.9%).
-The upper middle quartile, lower middle quartile and lower quartile all show a slightly higher proportion of men (36.9%)
+The top and lower middle quartiles are broadly reflective of the overall make-up of our workforce.
+The upper middle quartile shows a slighly lower proportion of men (21.9%).
+The upper middle quartile, lower middle quartile and lower quartile all show a slightly higher proportion of men (35.9%).

 Brandon does not discriminate on grounds of gender and complies in full with the Equality Act 2010.
 We are absolutely committed to the principle of gender pay equality.
 Jobs are evaluated and placed on pre-set pay scales, ensuring all our staff are paid the same for comparable roles regardless of gender.
 Brandon does not operate a bonus scheme.